hauptkonto/tictactoe-server/README.md

 	- [not done] show a timer in the upper corner but keep track of time in the back end.

 ## Persistence (SQL):
+The back end works with a MS SQL Server database.
+The connection string is hardcoded in Startup.cs line 38.
 1) [done] SQL query for creating the Users and Games tables:
 	USE [tictactoe]
 	GO